Finding the Best Outdoor Basketball

 The Best Material for Outdoor Basketballs

 Most hoopers will agree that a leather ball is ideal.
-But leather is expensive and it’s a bit of a shame to let a leather ball touch an outdoor court before it’s had a long and full life on hardwood.
+But leather is expensive and it’s a bit of a shame to let a leather ball touch an outdoor court, unless maybe it’s had a long and full life on hardwood.

 Personally, a rubber ball feels cheap and impersonal.
 They don’t hug your hand.
 The bounce is a little harsh.
 I’d gladly pay more just for the hand feel of a composite basketball.
-And at this point, a quality composite ball should last as long as rubber.
-The only persistent benefit of a rubber basketball hen, is that they’re easier to clean.
+And at this point, a quality composite ball should last as long as rubber, as long as you don’t soak it in water.
+The only persistent benefit of a rubber basketball then, is that they’re easier to keep clean.

 There’s also the idea that a composite basketball can double as an indoor basketball, while a rubber basketball is even worse on an indoor court.
 This logic doesn’t really work for me.
-I’m a strong believer that an outdoor basketball should never tough an indoor court in the first place.
-As soon as your indoor basketball hits asphalt, it is officially an outdoor basketball.
+I am a believer that you should have dedicated indoor and outdoor basketballs.
+And as soon as your indoor basketball hits asphalt, it is officially an outdoor basketball.

 Grip and Feel